Washing machine: Social impact

-The historically laborious process of washing clothes (a task which often had a whole day set aside to perform) was at times described as 'woman's work'.
+The historically laborious process of washing clothes (a task which often consumed a whole day) was at times described as "women's work".
 The spread of the washing machine has been seen to be a force behind the improvement of women's position in society.

+Before the advent of the washing machine, laundry was done first at watercourses, and later in public wash-houses known as lavoirs.
+Camille Paglia and others argue that the washing machine led to a type of social isolation of women, as a previously communal activity became a solitary one.

-In 2009 the Italian newspaper L'Osservatore Romano published a Playboy article on International Women's Day arguing that the washing machine had done more for the liberation of women than the contraceptive pill and abortion rights.
-A study from Université de Montréal, Canada presented a similar point of view and added refrigerators.
+In 2009 the Italian newspaper L'Osservatore Romano reprinted a Playboy magazine article on International Women's Day arguing that the washing machine had done more for the liberation of women than the contraceptive pill and abortion rights.
+A study from Université de Montréal, Canada presented a similar point of view, and added refrigerators.
 The following year, Swedish statistician Hans Rosling suggested that the positive effect the washing machine had on the liberation of women makes it "the greatest invention of the industrial revolution".
-It has been argued that washing machines are an example of labour-saving technology, which does not decrease employment because households can internalize the gains of the innovation.
-Historian Frances Finnegan credits the rise of this technology in helping undercut the economic viability of the Magdalene asylums in Ireland, later revealed to be inhumanly abusive prisons for women, by supplanting their laundry businesses and prompting the eventual closure of the institutions as a whole.
+It has been argued that washing machines are an example of labor-saving technology which does not decrease employment, because households can internalize the gains of the innovation.

+Historian Frances Finnegan credits the rise of domestic laundry technology in helping to undercut the economic viability of the Magdalene asylums in Ireland (later revealed to be inhumanly abusive prisons for women), by supplanting their laundry businesses and prompting the eventual closure of the institutions as a whole.
 Irish feminist Mary Frances McDonald has described washing machines as the single most life-changing invention for women.

-Before the advent of the washing machine, laundry was done first at watercourses and then in public washhouses known as lavoirs.
-Camille Paglia and others argue that the washing machine led to a type of social isolation of women, as a communal activity became a solitary one.

 In India, dhobis, a caste group specialized in washing clothes, are slowly adapting to modern technology, but even with access to washing machines, many still handwash garments as well.
 Since most modern homes are equipped with a washing machine, many Indians have dispensed with the services of the dhobiwallahs.

 Environmental impact

-Due to the increasing cost of repairs relative to the price of a washing machine, there has been a major increase in the number of defective washing machines being discarded, to the detriment of the environment.
-The cost of repair and the expected life of the machine may make the purchase of a new machine seem like the better option.
+Due to the increasing cost of repairs relative to the price of a washing machine, there has been a major increase in the yearly number of defective washing machines being discarded, to the detriment of the environment.
+The cost of repair and the expected life of a machine may make the purchase of a new machine seem like the better option.

 Different washing machine models vary widely in their use of water, detergent, and energy.
 The energy required for heating is large compared to that used by lighting, electric motors, and electronic devices.
-Because of their use of hot water, washing machines are among the largest consumers of energy in a typical modern home.
+Because of their use of hot water, washing machines are among the largest overall consumers of energy in a typical modern home.

+Washing machines worldwide release around 62 million tonnes of carbon dioxide equivalent in a year.
+However, modern improvements have been made aiming to lower these emission numbers, and it depends on the user's choice to fully determine their environmental impact.